Skip to main content

 The Scale Revolution: What Bigger Models Taught Us

-Scaling Transformers to billions of parameters revealed emergent behaviors that smaller models didn't exhibit:
+Scaling Transformers to billions of parameters revealed emergent behaviors that smaller models didn't exhibit (Wei et al., 2022), though the exact scale thresholds where these behaviors emerge remain debated:

-In-Context Learning: Large models could learn new tasks from examples in the input without parameter updates.
-This capability wasn't present in smaller models.
+In-Context Learning: Large models could learn new tasks from examples in the input without parameter updates (OpenAI, 2023).
+This capability appeared weakly in models around 1-10B parameters but became more reliable at larger scales.

 Limitations and Ongoing Challenges